 - The role of the cerebellum in the acquisition and retention of avoidance learning in anxiety vulnerable rats

 - Cloning and expression of cellulase in E. coli

 - Characterization of the bacterial Small RNA Goldilocks

 - Neuroanatomy and physiology in an anxiety vulnerable rat strain

 January Term is a month-long period of study in January in which all academic departments at Carthage offer innovative courses on campus, as well as study tours around the world.
-The Neuroscience Program offers some of the College’s most popular J-Term study tours, including Biodiversity, Brains and Behavior in Honduras, in which students study the ecology of a Caribbean coral reef ecosystem while learning about the evolution of nervous systems and behavior.
+The Neuroscience Department offers some of the College’s most popular J-Term study tours, including Biodiversity, Brains and Behavior in Honduras, in which students study the ecology of a Caribbean coral reef ecosystem while learning about the evolution of nervous systems and behavior.

 The interdisciplinary nature of the neuroscience major allows students to double major or minor in other academic disciplines.
 In particular, a number or courses in the neuroscience major also satisfy requirements in the psychology, biology, and chemistry majors.
 Find out more about Biology at Carthage, Chemistry at Carthage, and Psychological Science at Carthage.